Philadelphia Talk Therapy

 • 1.
 You don’t have to lay on a couch for years to see results.

-In our experience, enormous gains are made in the first 4-6 weeks of therapy.
+In my experience, enormous gains are made in the first 4-6 weeks of therapy.
 Lasting change does take time, but the pathways to that change often emerge early in the process.

 • 2.
 Your therapist should be relatable.